siemens/kas/docs/userguide.rst

         are performed.

     * ``refspec``: string [optional]
         The refspec that should be used.
-Required if an ``url`` was specified.
+If ``url`` was specified bot no ``refspec`` the revision you get depends on the defaults of the version control system used.

     * ``path``: string [optional]
         The path where the repository is stored.